HubSpot (NYSE:HUBS) Issues Q3 2021 Earnings Guidance

 HubSpot (NYSE:HUBS) issued an update on its third quarter 2021 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $0.420-$0.440 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.390.
 The company issued revenue guidance of $325 million-$327 million, compared to the consensus revenue estimate of $318.78 million.HubSpot also updated its FY 2021 guidance to $1.670-$1.690 EPS.

+HubSpot (NYSE:HUBS) last issued its earnings results on Wednesday, August 4th.
+The software maker reported $0.43 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.32 by $0.11.
+The business had revenue of $310.80 million for the quarter, compared to analyst estimates of $296.01 million.
+HubSpot had a negative net margin of 7.98% and a negative return on equity of 7.35%.
+The company’s revenue for the quarter was up 52.7% on a year-over-year basis.
+During the same quarter in the prior year, the business posted $0.30 EPS.
+As a group, research analysts forecast that HubSpot will post -1.55 EPS for the current year.

-In other news, insider Yamini Rangan sold 2,106 shares of the business’s stock in a transaction dated Friday, July 2nd.
-The stock was sold at an average price of $592.00, for a total transaction of $1,246,752.00.
-Following the sale, the insider now directly owns 47,123 shares in the company, valued at $27,896,816.
-The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, CFO Kathryn Bueker sold 600 shares of HubSpot stock in a transaction that occurred on Monday, August 2nd.
-The stock was sold at an average price of $598.00, for a total transaction of $358,800.00.
+In related news, CEO Brian Halligan sold 11,520 shares of the company’s stock in a transaction dated Tuesday, July 20th.
+The shares were sold at an average price of $555.13, for a total value of $6,395,097.60.
+Following the transaction, the chief executive officer now directly owns 662,873 shares in the company, valued at $367,980,688.49.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, CFO Kathryn Bueker sold 600 shares of the firm’s stock in a transaction that occurred on Monday, August 2nd.
+The shares were sold at an average price of $598.00, for a total transaction of $358,800.00.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 49,719 shares of company stock valued at $25,638,644.
-6.00% of the stock is owned by corporate insiders.
+In the last quarter, insiders sold 49,719 shares of company stock valued at $25,638,644.
+Insiders own 6.00% of the company’s stock.

 About HubSpot